 - Uses ff02::1 (all-nodes) and solicited-node addresses for address resolution, router discovery, and duplicate address detection.

-- Example: A new device joins a network and sends a Router Solicitation to ff02::2 to find routers.
+- Example: A new device joins a network and sends a router solicitation to ff02::2 to find routers.

 Video Conferencing and Streaming: